 Despite being relatively dry, the Arctic is expected to become wetter as sea ice retreats, exposing more open ocean and increasing local evaporation and precipitation as well as resulting from phase changes in cloud moisture roughly following temperature.
-Additionally, preferential moistening at lower latitudes is expected to strengthen faster than that in the Arctic, resulting in equator-to-pole moist static energy (MSE) gradients that enhance transport towards higher latitudes10,11 [Hahn et al. 2021; Chung & Feldl 2023].
+Additionally, preferential moistening at lower latitudes is expected to strengthen faster than that in the Arctic, resulting in equator-to-pole moist static energy (MSE) gradients that enhance transport towards higher latitudes10,11.
 However, prior studies have found that the local changes in precipitation associated with decreased sea ice cover and increased evaporation only explain a fraction of the simulated changes [ref; Singh et al. 2016, 2017, Harrington et al. 2021].
 Contributions from remote land and ocean sources also play leading roles during different seasons in these studies, despite studies centering on MSE focusing on equator-to-pole gradients that might not be the major determining factor in determining moisture transport into the Arctic [Hahn et al. 2021].
 These theories focusing on the forced response of local moisture source and MSE-gradient driven moisture transport often do not fully account for land-sea differences and have to make important assumptions, such as fixed relative humidity [ref; Lague et al. 2023; Feldl & Merlis 2023].
 Differences in the sources of moisture transport can have a wide range of impacts on humidity, clouds, and radiation upon entering the Arctic [ref; Harrington et al. 2021], however it is still unknown how these sources have contributed to observed changes.
 These lines of analyses also focus on annual mean changes, despite extreme events, such as polar lows and atmospheric rivers (ARs) that reach into the Arctic, being known to contribute varying degrees of high latitude transport in different seasons.

 The focus on moisture transport has focused on its impacts on sea ice, driving melting or preconditioning in colder months, but there has been very little exploration of the relationships between moisture and the Arctic surface during summer [Yang & Magnusdottir 2017; Zheng et al. 2023].
 Therefore, comprehensive understanding of where the main moisture sources that have moistened the Arctic in recent decades originate, how moisture is transported into the Arctic in summer, and how important it contributes to summertime radiative forcing in the Arctic remain elusive.
 This knowledge gap hinders our ability to assess the models’ skill in projecting moisture, precipitation and radiation changes and resultant summer sea ice variability in the future.
 Analysis of model simulations has highlighted important questions of the ability of models to reproduce observed circulation trend patterns, suggesting that imposing observed winds in the models serves as a plausible approach to estimate how the observed circulation trend pattern drive moisture transport into the Arctic [Baxter & Ding 2022].
 In particular, the recently available water tagging capability in the isotope-enabled Community Earth System Model (iCESM) and radiative kernels built using ERA5 and atmospheric climate models (CAM5) enables us to further trace the sources and sinks of moisture transport and their related radiative impact.
 With these new tools that have been added in iCESM and are available for the community, it has recently become possible to archive a full understanding of a number of key processes that collectively induce the recent moistening trends and enhanced radiative forcing, including local and remote evaporation, transport into the Arctic, the change of specific humidity, precipitation and radiative forcing within the Arctic.